TAX

 • A 100% exemption from real estate tax is established for the primary residence of owners over 65 years of age.

 • Primary residence is defined as the property constituting the habitual residence and principal domicile of the taxpayer, which must coincide with their registered electoral address.
+Additionally, parking spaces and storage units located at the same address as the primary residence shall be considered part of it, provided they are intended for a use related to the habitation of the exemption beneficiary.

 • It may only be used for one property throughout the national territory.